Write SOQL Queries

 To learn about how to use the Salesforce Object Query Language (SOQL), see SOQL and SOSL Reference.

 VS Code supports writing SOQL in both Apex files and standalone .soql files.
-When writing .soql files, we recommend that the file is located outside the directories registered in your sfdx-project.json because this is not a file to deploy to your org.
+When writing .soql files, we recommend that the file is located outside the directories registered in your sfdx-project.json so that .soql files aren't deployed to an org.
 The purpose of the .soql file is to provide a way to build and test a SOQL query before you import it to your Apex code.
 By default, a new project has a folder scripts/soql that contains an example accounts.soql file.
 You can use this folder to save all of your SOQL queries.

 VS Code supports code completions for SOQL embedded in Apex files and .soql files.
 To use this feature, you must refresh the SObject definitions so that the SOQL language server can provide code completion suggestions.
 Run SFDX: Refresh SObject Definitions from the Command Palette.